Annamarie2019/ExampleDApps/README.md

 ### Call contract

-1. To relay a message from source-chain to destination-chain., run:
-`node scripts/test examples/call-contract ${local|testnet} ${source-chain} ${destination-chain} ${message}`
+1. To relay a message from source-chain to destination-chain, run `node scripts/test examples/call-contract ${local|testnet} ${source-chain} ${destination-chain} ${message}`
 2. Run `yarn call-contract`
-3. To deploy the dapp, run:
+3. To deploy the dapp, run
 `node scripts/deploy examples/call-contract ${local|testnet}`

 ### Call contract with token

-1. To send aUSDC from source-chain to destination-chain and distribute it equally among all accounts specified, run:
-`node scripts/test examples/call-contract-with-token ${local|testnet} ${source-chain} ${destination-chain} ${amount} ${account1} ${account2}...`
+1. To send aUSDC from source-chain to destination-chain and distribute it equally among all accounts specified, run `node scripts/test examples/call-contract-with-token ${local|testnet} ${source-chain} ${destination-chain} ${amount} ${account1} ${account2}...`
-2. To deploy the dapp, run:
+2. To deploy the dapp, run
 `node scripts/deploy examples/call-contract-with-token ${local|testnet}`

 ### Cross chain token

-1. To mint some token at source-chain and have it sent to destination-chain, run:
-`node scripts/test examples/cross-chain-token ${local|testnet} ${source-chain} ${destination-chain} ${amount}`
+1. To mint some token at source-chain and have it sent to destination-chain, run `node scripts/test examples/cross-chain-token ${local|testnet} ${source-chain} ${destination-chain} ${amount}`
-2. To deploy the dapp, run:
+2. To deploy the dapp, run
 `node scripts/deploy examples/cross-chain-token ${local|testnet}`

 ### Deposit address